- As low as $431/Night

 About the Area

-Located in Myrtle Beach, this condo is in the city center and near the beach.
-Broadway at the Beach and The Market Common are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Garden City Beach.
+Located in Myrtle Beach, this condo is in the city center and on the beach.
+Broadway at the Beach and The Market Common are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Myrtle Beach Beaches.
 Family Kingdom Amusement Park and SkyWheel Myrtle Beach are not to be missed.
 Take an opportunity to explore the area for water adventures such as swimming.

 Special Instructions